nodesign/weioDoc/examples.md

 digitalWrite(20, LOW); or digitalWrite(20, HIGH);
 ```

-Using Jquery you can update paragraph text, background color and font color :
+Using Jquery you can update paragraph text, background color and font color:

 ``` javascript
 $("#phrase").html("TURN OFF THE LIGHT!");